womanonrails/womanonrails.com/_i18n/en/_posts/2015-12-20-what-is-git.md

 end
 ```

-So every one have this file locally on this computer.
-Now I have task to change this method to return no `hello` but `hello world`.
-So I change this file:
+Everyone has this file locally on their computers.
+Now you have a task to change this method to return no `hello` but `hello world`.
+So you change this file:

 ```ruby
 # hello_world.rb